CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.1.md

    ![](./media/hrsite1.4.png)

-1. We can even ask Copilot regarding the Policies of our Organization from the **Human Resources** SharePoint site.
+1. you can even ask Copilot regarding the Policies of our Organization from the **Human Resources** SharePoint site.
 Please use the following prompt.

    ```
    Create an FAQ based on Code of Conduct Policy.docx